San Francisco Chronicle Magazine

 The San Francisco Chronicle Magazine is a Sunday magazine published on the first Sunday of every month as an insert in the San Francisco Chronicle.
 The current magazine is the successor of The San Francisco Examiner Magazine, Image Magazine, and California Living Magazine.
 The staff of the Chronicle and the Examiner were combined in 2000, following a sale of The San Francisco Examiner, for anti-trust reasons, to the Fangs.

 History

 Prior to the creation of the magazine, the first issue of which appeared on Sunday, November 26, 2000, readers of the San Francisco Chronicle and The San Francisco Examiner were served by The San Francisco Examiner Magazine, included in the Sunday edition of the papers which were produced jointly under the joint operating agreement signed by the two papers.
-The San Francisco Examiner Magazine was preceded by Image Magazine, which was itself preceded by California Living Magazine.
+The San Francisco Examiner Magazine was preceded by Image Magazine, which was itself preceded by the glossy paper rotogravure pictorial magazine, California Living Magazine.